mahdims98/WGAN-Abstarct-Art-Gallery/README.md

 ## WGAN-DCGAN-Abstarct-Art-Gallery

-  Implemented three different types of DCGAN on Abstract Art Gallery Dataset Google Colab was used to train the models.
-Another file is attached on how to download the dataset from Kaggle to google drive
+- Implemented three different types of DCGAN on Abstract Art Gallery Dataset

+- Google Colab was used to train the models.
+A file is attached on how to download the dataset from Kaggle to google drive

 ## Useful Links